FlameInBrainSerj/project_news_graph/README.md

     - Get statistics of the app' rating and the users' comments
     - Get information about the ticker from MOEX top-100
     - Get the graph of financial entities
-- Stramlit (TBA)
+- Streamlit (TBA)
     * Interactive dashboard of EDA of collected data

 **Docker-compose content description:**
-- Portainer: Container managemer
+- Portainer: Container manager
 - Bot: Telegram Bot
     - Dockerfile: setting up the environment and starting the app
-- API: API (FastAPI)
+- API: FastAPI
     - Dockerfile: setting up the environment and giving executable status to scripts required for the API start using gunicorn and start of the celery and the flower
 - Nginx: Proxy for API
-- Redis: Caching and borkerage for celery
+- Redis: Caching and brokerage for celery
 - Postgres: Database for users' ratings and reviews
 - Celery & Flower: Asynchronous queue of tasks and the UI for this
 - Selenium: Parsing of the texts of the news on the news websites